Amog-OS/AmogOS/README.md

 - Custom neofetch logo

 ### RPI only features, not present on x86 build
-- Wine + box86 preinstalled for x86 windows translation
+- Wine + box86 preinstalled for x86 windows syscall translation
 - piKiss and pi-apps preinstalled so you can install some games and also A M O N G U S (Among Us will run at ~5 fps on multiplayer play.
 It's a really crap framerate, but for a game never intended to run on a CPU the size of a thumb with 2 layers of syscall translation (x86 windows -> x86 linux -> arm linux), it's decent.
 A small resolution is needed for the game to run without insane lag.)

 ## Notes
-- (RPI version only) You can use [vdesktop](https://github.com/Botspot/vdesktop) to test out the OS in a container without any lag on an ARM host.
+- (RPI version only) You can use [vdesktop](https://github.com/Botspot/vdesktop) to test out the OS in a container without any lag and flashing needed on an ARM host.
 - (RPI version only) Default username is "pi" and password is "raspberry"
 - (x86 version only) Default username is "amogos" and password is "amogos"
 - amogOS is not a custom OS, it's just riced RPi OS/Debian Buster.
-It doesn't have any custom source code or anything.
+It doesn't have any custom written source code.

 # Credits
 - Main dev and founder: Moon1789#6969 (https://www.youtube.com/channel/UC9izewtsA__dtENOC_nNkBA)